MooersLab/voice-in-plus-commands/README.md

 It is easy to expand acronyms from memory into the wrong phrase.
 Their inclusion in the library eliminates the need to look them up more than once.
 If I say the command `expand XXX`, acronym XXX is expanded immediately after it is spoken.
-The expansions of acronyms negate the need to look them up again and again to ensure that they are correct.
+The expansions of acronyms negate the need to look them up repeatedly to ensure they are correct.

 I also include expansions of the names of colleagues from their first name to their full name.
 This ensures that the spelling of the last name is correct and that I do not have to look it up repeatedly.
 These types of commands were removed to protect the identity of my colleagues.

-I can imagine mapping voice commands to insert cite keys to standard citations for standard methods and to key equations.
+I can imagine mapping voice commands to insert citation keys to standard citations for standard methods and key equations.
 This kind of information is domain-specific and not included here.
 Instead, I have set up several domain-specific libraries in separate repositories so that users can download only those collections of voice snippets relevant to their work.
 See [Voice Computing](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing) section of the MooersLab landing page for hyperlinks to these repositories.